 If you’re coming from eating mostly processed foods or animal products, your gut microbiome is adjusting.
 You might feel hungrier at first as your body figures things out.

 Be patient with yourself.
-It took me about four weeks to stop feeling like I needed to eat every two hours.
+It took me about three weeks to stop feeling like I needed to eat every two hours.

 By month two, my hunger signals became predictable and manageable.